awang2330/Flixster/README.md

 - [Y] User can view a list of current movies from The Movie Database API as a grid view.
 - [Y] For each movie displayed, user can see the following details: `Title`, `Poster Image`, `Votes`.
 - [Y] User can load more current movies by clicking a button at the bottom of the list.
 The page should not refresh; movies should simply be added to the bottom.
-- [ ] Allow users to search for movies and display them in a grid view.
+- [Y] Allow users to search for movies and display them in a grid view.
 Users should be able to clear results and view previous current movies displayed.
 - [Y] Website accounts for basic HTML/CSS accessibility features.
 - [Y] Website should be responsive.

 #### STRETCH FEATURES

 - [ ] Deploy website using GitHub Pages.
-- [ ] Allow user to view more details about a movie within a popup.
+- [Y] Allow user to view more details about a movie within a popup.
 - [ ] Improve the user experience through CSS & animation.
 - [ ] Allow movie video trailers to be played using [embedded YouTube](https://support.google.com/youtube/answer/171780?hl=en)
 - [ ] Implement anything else that you can get done to improve the app functionality!